Yigang-Chen/SCOPE-DTI/README.md

 ## Introduction

-> We also host a web interface that provides up to 20 minutes computati
+> We also host a web interface that provides up to 20 minutes computation

 This repository contains the PyTorch implementation of **SCOPE-DTI** framework, as described in our paper "[**SCOPE-DTI**: **S**emi-Inductive Dataset **C**onstruction and Framework **O**ptimization for **P**ractical Usability **E**nhancement in Deep Learning-Based **D**rug **T**arget **I**nteraction Prediction]([arXiv preview](https://arxiv.org/abs/2503.09251))".